alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 It makes sense that the Atlantic wouldn't want it to appear in that context.

 Only a handful of pages I've saved ever used `instapaper_ignore`, and even fewer are still using it today.
-I don't even know if Instapaper's parser still looks atfor it
+I don't even know if Instapaper's parser still looks for it.

 This stood out to me because I was an avid Instapaper user for a long time.
 I deleted my account years ago, and I don't hear much about "read later" apps these days -- but then I stumble across a quiet little relic like this, buried in the HTML.